Apprenticeships

 Find out more about Job Start Payment.

-A contract of apprenticeship is different from an ordinary employment contract because learning is the main focus with practical work the secondary focus.
+A contract of apprenticeship is different from an ordinary employment contract because learning is the main focus with practical work the second focus.
 Your training may be classroom-based, in a workshop or in a workplace, depending on the subject and learning provider.
 The time you spend in training, whether at college or elsewhere should be considered part of your working week.

 If you need extra support to do the work, your employer should work with the training provider to support you.
 If you are not satisfied with your training you should speak to your employer or your training provider.

-Do health and safety regulations apply to apprentices
+Health and safety regulations

-Can I transfer my apprenticeship to another employer
+Transferring your apprenticeship to another employer

-What if my employer goes out of business
+If your employer goes out of business

 If an employer goes out of business, an apprentice has the same rights as any other employee.
 You can find out more if you are having problems getting paid